How to Delete Infinite Rows in Excel (5 Easy Ways)

 🔶 Steps:

 • At first, we will go to the Developer tab in the Ribbon.
-Click on Properties under the Control A dialog box will appear.
+Click on Properties under the Control section.
+The Properties dialog box will appear.

 Going to sheet properties via developer tab

 • Second, we will go to the Scroll Area in the box and write our desired range in the adjacent cell.
-Here our excel sheet has active data from A1 till E12.
+Here our Excel sheet has active data from A1 to E12.
 So we will write $A$1:$D$12 in the cell and press Enter.

 implementing active row range